Most notices have a 30-day deadline — act fast

 Our Section 143(2) Notice Process

-Engaging us for Section 143(2) Notice in Barnala follows the structured process outlined below.
-Each step has its own deliverable and timeline, and we keep you informed at every transition.
+Engaging us for Section 143(2) Notice in Barnala follows the structured process below.
+Each step has its own deliverable and timeline.
 Total typical duration: 3–9 months:

 1. Notice analysis & scope mapping — 2–3 days